serhii-untilov/multi-export/README.md

 MultiExport
 ============
-The MultiExport application prepares files for importing into the 'A5 Systems' database.
+The MultiExport application exports data from accounting systems databases and prepares files for importing into the 'A5 Systems' database.

 Preview
 -------